kelvo1999/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Python - import & modules
+This might be the longest readme file ever but hey its worth some of your minutes.
 In this project, I learned about importing and using functions and creating modules in Python.
 I further practiced using the builtin function `dir()` and using command line arguments within Python programs.

 ## Tasks :page_with_curl: